tonymm81/Phone-app/README.md

  ## version 113

  - Next I try to create nginx server to raspberry pi and I use the https routing with certificates.
 But no hope to connect rasbperry pi, what is same network.
 I tested that curl -k https://192.168.68.201:5000/data command works fine in computers terminal or phones termilan.
 Both request goes correct but react native expo blocks some how this connection, and it just wont work.
 When I try to connect from expo, it give network error.
 No matter if you build the phone applicalion or not.
 Not working.

+ ### plan to next version

+- Remove the wlan controller part from this program.
+There is no need to develope it.
+Clean up the ui littlebit.
+- Update the dependencies

+ - Or deprecate this project.